DavidJohnKelly/YoutubeDownloader/README.md

 Youtube Downloader uses a number of open source projects to work properly:

-- [YoutubeDL] - used to extract playlist data
+- [PyTube] - used to extract youtube video data and download them
-- [Pafy] - used to download the video or audio for each video

 ## Installation